Flipping on the tank light to be greeted with a big bobbing pine cone of a fish is undoubtedly alarming.

 - Bloody ulcers on skin

-Since we don’t understand Malawi bloat all that well, we don’t know how to treat it all that well either.
+We don’t understand Malawi bloat all that well.
+So we don’t know how to treat it all that well either.

 Bloat From Hexamita (HITH)